samvera-labs/active_encode/README.md

 # ActiveEncode

-This gem serves as the basis for the interface between a Ruby (Rails) application and a provider of transcoding services such as [Opencast Matterhorn](http://opencast.org), [Zencoder](http://zencoder.com), [Amazon Elastic Transcoder](http://aws.amazon.com/elastictranscoder/), and [Kaltura](http://www.kaltura.org/).
+This gem serves as the basis for the interface between a Ruby (Rails) application and a provider of transcoding services such as [Opencast Matterhorn](http://opencast.org), [Zencoder](http://zencoder.com), and [Amazon Elastic Transcoder](http://aws.amazon.com/elastictranscoder/).

 ## Installation